amoghmishra15/Reverse-geocoder-without-api-key/README.md

 - [Selenium Webdriver](https://chromedriver.chromium.org/downloads) ```!pip install selenium```
 - [pandas](https://pandas.pydata.org/) ```!pip install pandas```

+## How to run

+- Go through **Prerequisites** and install all the necessary items required.
+- Download the program.
+- Place the *file_name.xlsx* file, the *chrome webdriver* and *the program* in a new folder.
+- Rename the place holder column names and file name in the program to the required specification.
+- Run the program.
+- Open the *Output.xlsx*
+- Profit

+## How it works

 ## Drawbacks

 It has an apparent soft cap of around *100 - 115* requests per 10 ish minutes.
 So modify as per your own needs.